 - erosive esophagitis

 Symptoms can be serious, especially in older people.
-They may include a severely inflamed esophagus and muscle abnormalities.
+They may include a severely inflamed esophagus and swallowing difficulties.

-Barrett’s esophagus (BE) is a condition in which the lining of the esophagus becomes more like the lining of the stomach and intestines.
-It’s most often caused by irritation from GERD.
-Someone with BE is at risk for esophageal cancer due to abnormal changes in the cells of the esophagus.
-According to the NIDDK, only a small percentage of those with GERD will also have BE.
-The average age for diagnosis is age 55.
+Barrett’s esophagus is most often caused by irritation from GERD.
+Someone with Barrett’s esophagus is at risk for esophageal cancer due to abnormal, precancerous changes in the cells of the esophagus.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, only a small percentage of people with GERD develop Barrett’s esophagus.
+The average age for diagnosis is 55, and it’s more common in men.

 Acid irritation and inflammation can injure the esophagus over time, creating a condition known as erosive esophagitis.
-Those who are obese (especially Caucasian males) are at the greatest risk for developing erosive esophagitis.
+People who are obese (especially obese white men) are at the greatest risk of developing erosive esophagitis.

-Some people with the condition also experience bleeding.
-This can be seen in dark-colored stools or bloody vomit.
+Some people with the condition experience bleeding.
+This can be seen in dark-colored stools, as well as vomit that looks bloody or like coffee grounds.
 Ulcers in the esophagus can cause long-term bleeding, which may result in iron-deficiency anemia.
-This is a serious condition that requires immediate attention.
+This is a serious condition that requires immediate attention and ongoing care.

 The esophagus may become severely injured over time.
-This can result in a narrowed band-like area known as a stricture.
+This can result in scarring and the development of a narrowed, band-like area known as a stricture.
 A stricture may result in dysphagia (impaired swallowing).
-Stricture may occasionally stop other symptoms of GERD by preventing acid from travelling up the esophagus.
+Strictures typically require treatment.

-Asthma may lead to GERD in some people as well, although the reasons why are still unclear.
-Also, those with GERD are at an increased risk for a host of other respiratory and throat conditions, including:
+People with GERD are at an increased risk for other respiratory and throat conditions, including:

 - chronic laryngitis